Capybara-Modders/melvor-grand-exchange-backend/README.md

 Hello.
 It may be exciting to get here and start setting stuff up, but let's take time to make sure we understand what we get ourselves into.

 This server must be hosted, requires nginx(or other reverse proxy solution), and certs for https.
-The default port is 3000 so you'd want to proxy_pass to http://localhost:3000, etc.
+The default port is 3000 so you'd want to `proxy_pass http://localhost:3000;`, etc.

 Letsencrypt may be your best solution for free certs.